Explore BC Parks

 Facilities and Activities:

 Tribune Bay Provincial Park: One of the warmest salt water swimming spots in BC and home to an impressive collection of driftwood.
 Come explore this unique beach and its kilometer-long stretch of beautiful white sand and ocean treasures!
+It now has a brand new high density campground.

 Tribune Bay on Hornby Island is easily one of the most spectacular spots to visit on the east side of Vancouver Island.
 Nicknamed, “Little Hawaii,” the park is an extremely popular spot where tourists flock to enjoy the white sandy beaches and the warm, shallow water.
 The south-facing water heats to tropical temperatures during the summer and the bay is considered to be one of the warmest salt water swimming areas in BC.